vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/Michelle-Hoffman/checkin-3.md

 If I want a state to be clickable, should the svg files be a map overlay or an image element?

 #### Deliverables for next checkin:
+- Building out the travel log
+- overlaying your map
+- making parts of it clickable.
+- get the line from hometown to destination
+- start calculating miles.
+- start intentionally testing your application.